Keiko Fuji: 2006 confiscation of money by the DEA

 On 3 March 2006, U.S. DEA officials confiscated more than $420,000 in American, Canadian, and Australian currencies from Keiko Fuji's carry-on luggage at JFK Airport, New York, as she waited to board a flight to Las Vegas.
 Keiko denied any wrongdoing, and was not charged with any crime.
 However, the government initiated forfeiture proceedings, seeking to seize the money, which it alleged represented proceeds of drug sales or was intended to be used to buy drugs.

 Keiko disputed the government's claim.
 In August 2008, the matter remained pending in Federal District Court in New York.
 On 27 January 2009, the Federal District Court in New York ordered the confiscated money returned to her, citing lack of evidence.

 Death

 Keiko Fuji died on 22 August 2013 after jumping from the thirteenth floor of a condominium building in Shinjuku, Tokyo.
 No foul play was suspected.
-Her body was found in the grounds of her apartment building.
+Her body was found on the grounds of her apartment building.
 Police said that her slippers were found at the end of her balcony, with no suicide note found.
 However, her child Hikaru Utada claims there was a suicide note.